 Jean Janecki and the Language & Culture Commons offer a welcoming space and the latest technology to help Mount Holyoke students learn languages and more.

-Before studying abroad in Rome, Italy, last spring, Victoria Guerra ’19 regularly visited Mount Holyoke College’s Language Resource Center.
+Before studying abroad in Rome, Italy, Victoria Guerra ’19 regularly visited Mount Holyoke College’s Language & Culture Commons.
 There she worked to become bilingual by repeatedly writing Italian verb conjugations on a whiteboard.
 Language-learning software also aided in her proficiency.

 “As soon as I entered the center, I felt at peace and confident,” said Guerra, a computer science major from Miami, Florida.
 “It was warm and welcoming.”

-Much of that vibe is attributable to the efforts of Jean Janecki — as is the Language Resource Center’s overall success at building upon Mount Holyoke’s nearly 200-year commitment to language instruction.
+Much of that vibe is attributable to the efforts of Jean Janecki — as is the Language and Culture Common’s overall success at building upon Mount Holyoke’s nearly 200-year commitment to language instruction.
 As the coordinator and Library, Information and Technology Services (LITS) liaison since 2014, Janecki pushes the boundaries of language learning within the context of an increasingly interconnected world.